zspitz/ANTLR4ParseTreeVisualizer/README.md

 You can also compile the source yourself (`2019.sln` or `2017.sln`) and place the output DLLs in one of the visualizer folder.

-If you are debugging .NET Core applications, you may also need to put an additional copy of the visualizer files in a subfolder called `netstandard2.0`, under the folder where installed the visualizer.
+If you are debugging .NET Core applications, you may also need to put an additional copy of the visualizer files in a subfolder called `netstandard2.0`, under the folder where you installed the visualizer.

 ## Usage